OlaiyaO/magic_ball/README.md

 ## What I created

-I created a magical 8 ball app, the app gives me the answers to all the tricky questions in life.
-You can make the ball change at the press of a button.
+I created a magical 8 ball app, the app gives me the answers to all the tricky questions in my life.
+I can make the ball change at the press of a button.